Forward-thinking educators are integrating new technologies into their curricula—improving, or even replacing traditional classrooms in the process

 Both in the U.S. and around the world, a host of new technologies, both cloud-based and hands-on, are bridging curriculum gaps and even establishing new educational pathways.
 They are helping to supplement teachers' lessons in the classroom, creating new educational infrastructure, and engaging students with hands-on experimentation, all with a mission to prepare today's students for tomorrow's reality.

-Tech resources used most often
+Tech resources used most often in classrooms include:

 Results cited by educators:

 Responding to a variety of learning styles76%

 SOURCE: Survey conducted by VeraQuest Research for PBS

 Technologies Supplementing the Classroom

 M.O.O.C.S: More and more teachers are adding breadth and depth to their instruction with Massive Open Online Courses offered by MITx, the Khan Academy and other web-based providers.
 Through self-paced videos, online assigments and feedback on homework, students can start at their own level and progress at their own speed.